CESNET/metacentrum-user-docs/docs/advanced/containers/index.md

     docker run -v /home/ubuntu/data:/data sangerpathogens/circlator

-are in Singularity replaced by
+are in Apptainer replaced by

     mkdir circ_read; singularity run -B ./circ_read/:/data ./circlator_latest.sif

 where `circ_read` is folder used for getting data into image.
 By running the command you are in the image and using `df -h` you can check that the folder is mounted.

-If you need to explore the content of the Singularity image (.sif file) interactively, use the `-C` flag.
+If you need to explore the content of the Apptainer image (.sif file) interactively, use the `-C` flag.

     singularity shell -C ./circlator_latest.sif